jasonrichardsmith/guardian-angel/README.md

 - AWS Account
 - 2 phone numbers (please read Amazon Connect restrictions below)
 - [AWS CLI](https://aws.amazon.com/cli/)
-- An android phone with the availab
+- An android or iOS phone or an emulator/simulator

 ## Services
 The demo is constructed using the following services: